alfallouji/ALFAL-PESTER-TESTS/README.md

 Install Pester : https://github.com/pester/Pester

+You can also take a look at the Setup folder which has a script to setup powershell on Linux RHEL 7.2

 ## Sample pester tests

 To execute the test manually, just run the test scripts from a powershell window.